 At Ward Technology Talent we’re committed to building communities that have a positive impact

-In 2013, Jonathan Ward and the team established the Mobile Learning Lab as a way to give back and contribute to the greater technical community.
-Over three years and 30+ meetups later the MLL maintains a strong presence and growing member base in the GTA.
+In 2013, Jonathan Ward and the team established the Ward Tech Talks (formerly Mobile Learning Lab) as a way to give back and contribute to the greater technical community.
+Over four years and 40+ meetups later, the Ward Tech Talks maintains a strong presence and growing member base in the GTA.
 In 2016 the team took it a step further by establishing two quarterly breakfast series – Women Leaders in Tech and Technical Executives – as a way to facilitate the growth and progression of both established and emerging leaders in the technical field.

 Whether you are new to the tech world, building a start up, or working your way up the corporate ladder, we’ve got something for everyone.
 Join one of our communities today!

-In 2013, Ward Technology Talent established the Mobile Learning Lab (MLL), a free Toronto based meet-up group that hosts monthly sessions aimed to educate consultants, clients, and the greater Toronto community.
+In 2013, Ward Technology Talent established the Ward Tech Talks (formerly Mobile Learning Lab), a free Toronto based meet-up group that hosts monthly sessions aimed to educate consultants, clients, and the greater Toronto community.

-With over 1,700 members, the MLL is a collaborative resource centre built to facilitate education and networking opportunities.
-It’s no secret that mobile technology is changing the way we live, work and play.
-This group is designed to arm professionals and mobile developers with the tools, resources and contacts they need to be successful in entering the mobile space.
+With over 2,000 members, the Ward Tech Talks is a collaborative resource centre built to facilitate education and networking opportunities.
+It’s no secret that technology is changing the way we live, work and play.
+This group is designed to arm professionals and developers with the tools, resources and contacts they need to be successful in the constantly evolving IT industry.

-Whether you are looking to meet like-minded people or just seeking tips on how to call a particular API, the Mobile Learning Lab is committed to empowering the mobile community in the GTA.
+Whether you are looking to meet like-minded people or just seeking tips on how to call a particular API, the Ward Tech Talks is committed to empowering the IT community in the GTA.

 Stay up-to-date with our current and future events!